roselidev/PA1/README.md

 ## Introduction

 The purpose of this project is to understand the fixed-point representation.
-Another goal is to make your Linux development environment ready and to get familiar with our SYS server for project submission.
+Another goal is to make your Linux development environment ready and to get familiar with our sys.snu.ac.kr server for project submission.

 ## Problem Specification